Scope and boundaries of reporting

 The sustainability performance data in our most recent Annual Report and Accounts, covers all Group Companies unless otherwise stated (including acquired subsidiary undertakings such as Blue Air – although in most cases there is a lag between acquisition and the inclusion of data in our reporting).

 We consistently apply metrics and targets to all relevant parts of our business operations.
 Even where a metric and target is only relevant to part of business operations (for instance our handwashing target which focuses on markets where we sell Lifebuoy soap), it still applies to 100% of those parts, globally.
 A number of our targets and metrics also apply to relevant parts of our value chain, such as our greenhouse gas, water and waste footprint targets.

 The majority of our manufacturing environmental and occupational safety indicators do not currently include contract/third-party production or outsourced support services.
-Operations and sites where we do not have management control and operations categorised as joint ventures or investments are excluded from the scope of all performance indicators, unless otherwise indicated in Unilever’s Basis of Preparation 2020 (PDF 4.35MB) (Opens in new window).
+Operations and sites where we do not have management control and operations categorised as joint ventures or investments are excluded from the scope of all performance indicators, unless otherwise indicated in Unilever’s Basis of Preparation 2020 (PDF 3.31MB) (Opens in a new window).

 For each metric we report, we determine the most relevant and materially impactful scope according to our knowledge of our business; the markets where we operate and the nature of the impact.
 We report the material coverage for our targets so that our metrics cover 100% of the scope deemed to be material, unless specifically stated otherwise in our Basis of Preparation.

 In some cases, the scope deemed to be material is the same as the total scope.
 In others, it is less because we have applied a management judgement as to what the scope should be.
 Previous years’ Basis of Preparation are available in our reporting archive.